ros-box/a2d2_to_ros/README.md

 ```

 > Note: Be aware that the batch converter skips a bit of time at the beginning of certain sensor logs in order to enusre that split bag files are better time aligned; not all logs begin at the same time.
 See [docs/FAQ.md](docs/FAQ.md).

+> Note: Do not run this script on the preview data set.
+The preview data set uses a slightly different file layout, so it will not work.

 ## Visualization